 [Section 50B inserted: No. 55 of 2004 s.
 1010.]

+50C.
+Sales representative to comply with prescribed educational requirements

+A sales representative must comply with the educational requirements prescribed by the regulations.

+Penalty: a fine of $5 000.

+[Section 50C inserted: No. 25 of 2019 s.
+52.]

 51. Registered sales representatives to notify Commissioner of certain changes

 (1) A registered sales representative shall, within 14 days after commencing or ceasing in the employment of, or to act for or on behalf of, a licensee or a developer, as the case may be, as a sales representative, give to the Commissioner notice in writing of that fact and such further particulars thereof as are prescribed or as are required by the Commissioner.